W4ZM/STM32F446RE/README.md

-# STM32F446RE-PROJECTS
+# STM32F446RE
-A bunch of stm32f4 dev board projects without using the CubeIDE, the first project will be blinking LED, more projects will be added as branches to this one.
+Simple examples without using the CubeIDE, this branch is for blinking LD2, check other branches for more examples.

 ## Requirements
 - Linux OS